Construction of Arithmetic Teichmuller Spaces I: Relationship to Mochizuki's Inter-Universal Teichm uller Theory

-\para Let me now show that Theorem~\ref{thm:main} and Theorem~\ref{thm:main2} provide functors to the Anabelian Landscape of \iut.
+\para Let me now show that Theorem~\ref{thm:main}, Theorem~\ref{thm:main2}, \Cref{th:main3} provide functors to various anabelian categories considered in \iut.
 Notably these theorems show that there are geometrically distinguishable isomorphs of the tempered fundamental groups.
-The arithmetic Teichmuller space $\fjxe$ constructed in Theorem~\ref{th:main4.5-const-local-teich} includes all hyperbolic curves with tempered fundamental group topologically isomorphic to that of a given hyperbolic curve $X/E$.
+The Arithmetic Teichm\"uller Space $\fjxe$ constructed in Theorem~\ref{th:main4.5-const-local-teich} includes all hyperbolic curves with tempered fundamental group topologically isomorphic to that of a given hyperbolic curve $X/E$.

 {\O_{\bE'}^{\times\mu}}